 If the original message had errors in its RFC-822 compliance, or some other detail, a copy of the message may end up

-in the directory $POSTOFFICE/postman/.
+in the directory $POSTOFFICE

 See Postmaster Analysis Area on section Section 11.4.

-The scheduler work specification files are in the directory $POSTOFFICE/transport/, under which there can be (optionally) one or two levels of subdirectories
+/transport/, under which there can be (optionally) one or two levels of subdirectories

 into which the actual work files will be scattered to lessen the sizes of individual directories in which files reside,